Selling a business – 4 more myths

 Confidentiality is of utmost importance and keeping control of the communication about the sale is paramount.

-Of course you will need to inform your staff, suppliers and clients once you have concluded a sale or just before completion.
-Once you have reached this stage, you will be able to present the transfer of ownership as a positive opportunity to all concerned.
+Of course, you will need to inform your staff, suppliers and clients once you have concluded a sale or just before completion - once you are able to present the transfer of ownership as a positive opportunity to all concerned.

 2) I don't have to give a reason for selling my business.

-“Why are you selling” is one of the first questions any prospective buyer will ask, so not having a clear understandable reason can have a detrimental impact on whole selling process.
+“Why are you selling?” is one of the first questions any prospective buyer will ask, and not having a clear reason will have a detrimental impact on the whole selling process.

-It is hard for potential buyers to understand why anybody would want to sell a healthy and profitable business, so having your reasons prepared can help you provide much needed clarity.
-Building trust and confidence with buyers is key to a successful sale of a business, and any potential buyers will want to know that there isn't something secretly wrong with the business that is forcing you to sell.
+It is hard for potential buyers to understand why any business owner would want to sell a healthy and profitable business, so having your reasons prepared can help you provide much needed clarity.
+Building trust and confidence with buyers is key to the successful sale of a business, and any potential buyers will want to know that there isn't something secretly wrong with the business that is forcing you to sell.

-Really understanding the reasons that you want to sell your business is key to finding the right buyer and the best deal structure for you, so it is important to be honest with yourself as well as prospective buyers.
+Really understanding the reasons that you want to sell your business is key to finding the right buyer, business valuation, and best deal structure for you, so it is important to be honest with both yourself as well as any prospective buyers.

 3) I have to leave the company after the sale.

-If the reason for sale is due to the owners and business reaching a crossroads where more investment and management expertise is required to take the business forward, a deal structure where the owner remains involved in the business, provides confidence to the buyer in the continuity of the business going forward and a potential second bite of the cherry for the seller on the eventual final exit.
+In this case, a deal structure where the owner remains involved in the business provides confidence to the buyer in the continuity of the business going forward and a potential second bite of the cherry for the seller on the eventual final exit.